xmartlabs/xl-blog/blogs/2016-09-06-eureka-custom-row-tutorial.md

 ---
 title: Creating your own rows for Eureka
+subtitle: Eureka includes many rows that can be used to create forms but we will almost always need a row that has not been implemented yet.
+permalink: /eureka-custom-row-tutorial/
+featured: true
 date: 2016-09-06
+category: development
+thumbnail: /images/eureka-custom-rows-web.png
-tags: [Swift, iOS, Eureka]
+tags:
+  - Swift
+  - iOS
+  - Eureka
 author: mathias
-category: development
-permalink: /eureka-custom-row-tutorial/
 ---

 It's been almost a year since Eureka's first release and many developers have been using it since then.
 We are thankful for all the valuable support and contributions received.